matthewwall/weert/README.md

 # RESTful API

-## /api/loop/:instrumentID
+## /api/:instrumentID/loop
 ### GET

-The GET API takes two forms.
+The GET API for the collection of LOOP data takes two forms.

 #### 1. GET packets

-    /api/loop/:instrumentID?start=XXXXX&stop=YYYYY&limit=N&sort=sortspec
+    /api/:instrumentID/loop?start=XXXXX&stop=YYYYY&limit=N&sort=sortspec

-Get all packets from the instrument with ID *instrumentID* and with timestamps between `XXXXX` and `YYYYY`, inclusive.
+Get all packets from the LOOP collection for instrument with ID *instrumentID* and with timestamps greater than `XXXXX` and less than or equal to `YYYYY`.
 If `XXXXX` is missing, then start with the first available packet.
 If `YYYYY` is missing, then end with the last available packet.